Run

 use for development and production on the Desktop, Docker, and

-Kubernetes packagings.
-The **Cassandra-backed** tier (horizontal scale
+storage engines.
+The **Cassandra-backed** tier (horizontal scale for

-run under the Enterprise license today.
+the Enterprise license today.